microsoft/coyote/docs/_learn/tutorials/raft-azure.md

 ```

 If you need to find this connection string again later you can get it from your [Azure
-Portal](http://portal.azure.com), find the message bus resource you created above, click on 'Shared
+Portal](http://portal.azure.com), find the message bus resource you created above, click on `Shared
-access policies' and select the 'RootManageSharedAccessKey' and wait for the keys to load, then copy
+access policies` and select the `RootManageSharedAccessKey` and wait for the keys to load, then copy
-the contents of the field named 'Primary Connection String'.
+the contents of the field named `Primary Connection String`.

 ## Build the sample